ntdsrd/restful-booker-postman/README.md

 ## Open project with Postman

-Open collection `restful-booker.postman_collection.json` and environment `prod.postman_environment.json` by Postman to run the test.
+Open collection `restful-booker.postman_collection.json` and environment `prod.postman_environment.json` by Postman to run the test

 Click on each request and go to Tests to see test scripts